 - Explain that we will now be looking at a more contemporary vision of the Israeli soldier.
-This song was written by 18 year old Reuven Politi who was killed during the Yom Kippur War a few weeks after he wrote the poem.
-He was a fighter in the Egoz reconnaissance platoon, which went out on an ambush mission in the Golan heights that day.
-Reuven replaced a soldier friend of his who was delayed to get to his platoon.
+This song was written by 18-year-old Reuven Politi who was killed during the Yom Kippur War a few weeks after he wrote the poem.
+He was a fighter in the Egoz reconnaissance platoon, which went out on an ambush mission in the Golan Heights that day.
+Reuven replaced a soldier friend of his who was delayed reaching his platoon.

 - Have one camper read the poem.
 Ask the group the following questions:

 - How is the image of the soldier different in this poem?

 - Why do you think the soldier here keeps talking directly to his parents?

 - What are the lines that especially speak to you?